 Now cut all of the other colors and add those pieces to the front and you cannot even see the seam from the front side.
 None of the colored sections were bigger than 11.5″ x 11.5″ so they all fit on their own mat and then I just glued them on top of the black piece like a giant puzzle.

-I hope that helped you to understand that you can make an image larger than the size of the Cricut mat by using slice.
+I hope that helped you to understand that you can make a larger than mat project in Cricut Design Space.
 If there is any part of this that is not clear, let me know and I can help you understand it and update my post so that this can be an even better tutorial for everyone.

 Keep following me and join my Teach Me Cricut Design Space group on Facebook!